 You may want to find an attorney who can handle much of the work remotely and do as much online as possible.
 Estimate whether you qualify for Chapter 7 or estimate your Chapter 13 plan payment and compare local attorney options.

 Several companies advertise you can file bankruptcy online without a bankruptcy attorney.
 These services are not law firms.
 They do not file the bankruptcy case for you.
 They may allow you to complete your bankruptcy forms online through their system.
 However, you will need to print the bankruptcy forms and file the forms with the bankruptcy court in person or by mailing the forms to the bankruptcy court.

 While you do not need an attorney to file bankruptcy, you may want to discuss your debt and problem with a bankruptcy lawyer.
-A lawyer gives you advice regarding the pros a cons of bankruptcy and whether you might be at risk for losing assets through bankruptcy.
+A lawyer gives you advice regarding the pros and cons of bankruptcy and whether you might be at risk of losing assets through bankruptcy.
 The attorney also advises you whether you meet the income qualifications for Chapter 7 or if you need to file Chapter 13 to protect assets.